-In sum, because the FTC sought all remedies available-including civil damages-State Farm had a duty to defend against the FTC's claims.
+In sum, because the FTC did not seek compensatory relief, State Farm did not have a duty to defend against the FTC's claims.
 The payments sought by the Iowa Attorney General (on behalf of the other states) are not covered as "damages" under the Policy.
 State Farm had no duty to defend against that Assurance of Voluntary Compliance.